SciML/DiffEqDocs.jl/docs/src/types/dae_types.md

 * `tspan`: The timespan for the problem.
 * `callback`: A callback to be applied to every solver which uses the problem.
   Defaults to a black CallbackSet, which will have no effect.
+* `differential_vars`: A logical array which declares which variables are the differential (non algebraic) vars (i.e. `du'` is in the equations for this variable).
+Defaults to nothing.
+Some solvers may require this be set if an initial condition needs to be determined.

 ## Special Solver Options

 ## Special Solution Fields